Presbyterian College students walking with a professor through campus.

 Samantha Hauff ’25

-Samantha Hauff ’25 has been awarded a highly competitive Fulbright U.S. Student Grant to teach English in Bulgaria—becoming the first PC student in over a decade to earn this distinguished honor.
+Samantha Hauff ’25 earned a highly competitive Fulbright U.S. Student Grant to teach English in Bulgaria, becoming the first Presbyterian College student in more than a decade to receive the distinguished honor.

 Following her Fulbright year, Hauff plans to pursue graduate studies in rhetoric or international relations, with aspirations to teach at the university level or work in foreign diplomacy.